phoepsilonix/Manjaro-jp/artifacts/README.en.md

 Clang is used for kernel building.
 Japanese input (fcitx5-mozc) and Japanese font are standardly installed.
 The standard browser is either the flatpak version of [Firefox](https://www.mozilla.org/ja/firefox/browsers/) or [Floorp](https://floorp.ablaze.one/).
-Flatpak version of [LibreOffice](https://www.libreoffice.org) is standardly installed as an office software.
 We have installed the pacman-static package as standard.
 Please use this if package updates become difficult due to library inconsistencies.

 ##### Notes